The traveling salesman problem for lines, balls and planes: TSPN for hyperplanes in

-In particular, for $d=3$ and $\eps \leq 0.00022$, we have $L\leq 2.31 L^*$, thus algorithm A1 computes a tour that is at most $2.31$ longer than the optimal.
-The algorithm solves a (large!) constant number of $6$-dimensional linear programs, each in $O(n)$ time~\cite{M84}.
+In particular, for $d=3$ and $\eps \leq 0.00022$, we have $L\leq 2.31 L^*$, thus algorithm A1 computes a tour whose length is at most $2.31$ times the optimal.
+The algorithm solves a (large!) constant number of $6$-dimensional linear programs, each in $O(n)$ time~\cite{Me84}.
 The overall time is $O(n)$.
 A modest number of linear programs suffices to get a weaker approximation, say $2.5$ or $3$.

-\paragraph{Remark.} A standard reduction~\cite{PS85} from the \emph{sorting problem}, or from the \emph{convex hull problem}, applied to a suitable set of vertical planes shows that a shortest TSP tour for $n$ planes cannot be computed in $O(n)$ time; that is, in the worst-case, finding it requires $\Omega(n \log{n})$ time in the algebraic decision tree model of computation.
+\paragraph{Remark.} A standard reduction from the \emph{sorting problem} or from the \emph{convex hull problem} as in~\cite{PS85}, applied to a suitable set of hyperplanes, shows that a shortest TSP tour for $n$ hyperplanes in $\RR^d$, $d\geq 2$, cannot be computed in $O(n)$ time; that is, in the worst-case, finding an optimal tour requires $\Omega(n \log{n})$ time in the algebraic decision tree model of computation.